GoogleCloudPlatform/community/tutorials/setting-up-loraserver.md

 ### Create LoRa gateway certificate

-In order to authenticate the LoRa gateway with the Cloud IoT Core MQTT bridge, you need to generate a certificate.
+In order to authenticate the LoRa gateway with the IoT Core MQTT bridge, you need to generate a certificate.
 You can do this using the following
 commands: